Click on an icon to find out more...

 Jun Ouyang, founder Marelux

-“The Underwater Photographer of the Year is delighted to welcome Marelux as a double category sponsor.
+“The Underwater Photographer of the Year is delighted to welcome Marelux as a category sponsor.
 Marelux housings have quickly forged a strong reputation, which has seen prominent photographers around the world switching to their system.
 Category sponsorship allows UPY to offer increased cash prizes to our winners and helps the contest devote more time to promoting your work.
-We are certain that by sponsoring two of our most popular categories, Wide Angle and Macro, more and more photographers will be considering Marelux when it is time to upgrade.”
+We are certain that by sponsoring one of our most popular categories, Wide Angle, more and more photographers will be considering Marelux when it is time to upgrade.”

 Alex Mustard, Chair of UPY Jury

-Thanks Marelux's sponsorship of both the Wide Angle and Macro categories, the top 3 winnning images from each will share a £4000 prize fund: £1000 to each Category Winner, £600 to each runner up photographer, and £400 to both third place entries.
+Thanks Marelux's sponsorship of the Wide Angle category, the top 3 winnning images will share a £2000 prize fund: £1000 to the Category Winner, £600 to the runner up photographer, and £400 to the third place entry.

 The Save Our Seas Foundation - sponsors of the Marine Conservation category